topskychen/voxelizer/README.md

 ## Overview

 This project voxelizes the meshes in STL file ***without*** the condition of *watertight*.
+It supports *.stl files only.
 Basically, the project can be summarized into two steps:

 - Surface voxelization

-    For each piece of mesh (triangle) , we check the collided voxels as in either way:
+    For each piece of mesh (triangle) , we check the collided voxels in either way:
     1. get the minimal bounding box of each triangle, check each voxel in this box with the triangle;
     2. start at any voxel collided with the triangle, and do bfs search to check neighboring voxels.

-    The first way is lightweight, but may become worse when the triangle's box is extremely large.
+    The first way is lightweight, but may become worse when the ratio of (triangle's volume/bounding box's volume) is small.
 While the second way has quite large constant overhead.
-For each triangle, we apply a thread.
-The time complexity is O(m*c), where m is the triangle number and c is the voxel number in the bounding box.
+For each thread in thread pool, it will pick a triangle to solve.
+The time complexity is O(m*c), where m is the triangle number and c is some facter such as the voxel number in the bounding box or constant overhead of bfs.
 - Solid voxelization

-    Equipped with surface voxelization, the basic idea for solid voxelization is simple: flood fill.
+    When equipped with surface voxelization, the solid voxelization can be simple: flood fill.
 We try to foold fill the outer space of the meshes, since it is more simple and doesn't requires *watertight* property.
-However, the basic flood fill with bfs is too heavy, optimizations are proposed here.
+However, the basic flood fill with bfs is too heavy and time-consuming, optimizations are proposed here (see below).
 The time complexity is O(n), where n is the voxel number in the bounding box of whole mesh.

 #####Optimizations

 - Use thread pool.
-- Bit compression to record the voxel information. (x, y, z) -> x\*size\*size + y\*size + size, and it is further compressed with 32-bit unsigned int.
-Bit 1 means this location is occupied, and 0 means not.
+- Use bit compression to record and order the voxel.
+First, I store voxel (x, y, z) to index=x\*size\*size + y\*size + size, where size is the voxel grid size, and I call the compressed format as *index*.
+For instance, with size=4, index=1 means voxel (0,0,1), index=4 means voxel (0, 1, 0).
+Thus, all voxels can be represented with a binary string.
+For instance, '010010' means the voxels with indexes of 1 and 4 are collided with the mesh, while others are not.
+The binary string is further compressed with 32-bit unsigned int.
-- Use atomic<> for each voxel to guarantee the correctness when multi threads write the results, and it gives better parallel performance.
+- Use atomic<unsigned int> on the binary string (actually they are unsigned int arrays) to guarantee the correctness when multi threads write the results, i.e., set the '0' or '1' to the bianry string.
+It gives better parallel performance.
-- Estimate the bounding box size of a triangle to guide the right method to check collision.
+- Estimate the bounding box size of a triangle to guide the right method to check collision in surface mesh.
+- Random permutate the triangles' order to reduce the possibility of lock, thus get better parallel performance.
+- Use filter-and-refine strategy to optimize the plain flood fill algorithm as follows.
+	- Filter
-- The plain flood fill algorithm is time-consuming.
-I optimize it as follows.
-We fill the voxels along each axis.
-For instance, fix (x, y), enumerate z in [0, maxz], if a voxel at (x, y, z) is occupied by a surface voxel, break the loop.
-Like lighting along z axis, and stop when meeting the surface.
+	We fill the voxels along each axis, and stop when meet the mesh.
+For instance, fix (x, y), enumerate z in [0, maxz], if a voxel (x, y, z) is occupied, stop.
+The intuition is to mark all voxels which are visible along that axis.
 This idea is similar to flood fill but is much more efficient.
+	- Refine
-And it's worthy noting, after this algorithm, there are some *holes*.
-But these holes are only a few, so we can use flood fill again on them now.
+	And it's worthy noting, after filtering, there are some *holes*, since they are not visible along any axis.
+But these holes are of very few numbers, so we can use flood fill again on them efficiently.

-- Random permutate the triangles' order to get better parallel performance.
+	Although the time complexity is still O(n), it runs much faster than basic flood fill search.
+- [TODO] Combine the coarse and fine strategy, i.e., do coarse grid size first to filter more unnecessary voxels.
-- [TODO] gpu
+- [TODO] Use gpu
-- [TODO] try to fill the inside voxels, such that the time complexity is proportional to size of the result voxels.
+- [TODO] Try to fill the inside voxels, such that the time complexity is proportional to size of the result voxels.

 ## Installation